Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

 The :mod:`tulipgui` module can also be used with the classical Python interpreter and shell.
 Tulip interactive visualizations will be displayed in separate windows once they have been created.

-.. warning:: On Ubuntu systems with proprietary NVIDIA drivers installed from the "nvidia-current" package,
-             there is an installation issue that prevents Qt OpenGL stack to work properly from Python.
-             Tulip visualizations are displayed but not the configurations widgets and there is some annoying messages displayed on the error output.
-To fix that issue, remove the "nvidia-current" package and manually install the NVIDIA proprietary driver from the install script downloadable through the NVIDIA website.

 Interactive mode
 ^^^^^^^^^^^^^^^^^